William Barr: Mueller investigation and report

-According to federal judge Amy Berman Jackson, the Barr letter which declined to charge Trump, and a Justice Department memo purportedly containing advice to Barr that Trump should not be charged, were "being written by the very same people at the very same time".
-Jackson also stated that email evidence showed that the Barr letter was "the priority, and it is getting completed first" ahead of the advice memo.

 On March 25, Mueller reportedly wrote a letter to Barr, as described in The New York Times as "expressing his and his team's concerns that the attorney general had inadequately portrayed their conclusions".
 In USA Today it was described that Mueller "expressed his differences with Barr".

 On March 27, Mueller sent Barr another letter describing his concerns of Barr's letter to Congress and the public on March 24.
 In it, Mueller complained that the summary "did not fully capture the context, nature, and substance" of the Special Counsel's probe, adding, "There is now public confusion about critical aspects of the results of our investigation.
 This threatens to undermine a central purpose for which the Department appointed the Special Counsel: to assure full public confidence in the outcome of the investigations."
 Both before and after the release of Barr's summary, Mueller repeatedly tried to get Barr to release the report's introductions and executive summaries.
 Mueller's March 27 letter also stated that he had earlier sent a March 25 letter to Barr.

 Mueller's March 27 letter prompted Barr to call Mueller on March 28.
 Barr clarified on the intention of his letter both in his phone call with Mueller and in another letter to Congress that his letter had not been intended to be a summary of the report, but rather a description of the principal findings of the report.

 On April 9, Barr appeared in a congressional hearing before the House.
 There, Representative Charlie Crist described media reports that "members of the special counsel's team are frustrated at some level with the limited information included in your March 24 letter, that it does not adequately or accurately portray the [Mueller] report's findings."
 Crist asked Barr: "Do you know what they are referencing with that?"
 Barr replied: "No, I don't."
 On April 10, Attorney General Barr appeared before the Senate Appropriations Committee.
 Senator Chris Van Hollen asked Barr regarding obstruction: "Did Bob Mueller support your conclusion?"
 Barr replied: "I don't know whether Bob Mueller supported my conclusion."